 New to powdered milk and not sure how to use it?
-Here’s a guide about how to get the right ratio of milk powder to water, preventing clumping and also using milk powder in baked goods, coffee and more.
+Here’s a guide about how to get the correct ratio of milk powder to water, preventing clumping, and also using milk powder in baked goods, coffee, and more.

 You may also want to read: